-We launched Welsh Rarebits, now acknowledged as Wales’s leading collection of quality hotels, back in 1985.
+We launched Welsh Rarebits hotels, now acknowledged as Wales’s leading collection of quality hotels, back in 1985.
 It took another nine years before we realised that we were missing a trick.
-There was a definite gap in the market for smaller properties – B&Bs, farmhouses, inns, guest houses and small hotels – so we set about filling it with Great Little Places (GLP).
+There was a definite gap in the market for smaller properties – B&Bs, farmhouses, inns, guest houses, small hotels and luxury Welsh cottages – so we set about filling it with Great Little Places (GLP).

 Like most respected guidebooks, the contents of GLP represent a personal selection.
 Membership of the scheme is by invitation only.
 If you think along the same lines as us, you’ll love Great Little Places.

 So what do we look for when we selected our members?
 We looked for hosts with personality, enthusiasm and uncompromising informed awareness of the needs of today’s more discriminating travellers.
 We looked for characterful buildings, beautiful locations, houses with a sense of history, warm welcomes and relaxing atmospheres.
 We looked for comfortable accommodation and superior standards without snobbery or strained formality.

 We appreciate attention to detail and those little touches – the fresh flowers, the fluffy towels, the log fires, the well-stocked libraries – that separate the best from the rest.
 Another great strength of the scheme is its variety, for with Little Places you’ll find quality in farmhouses or restaurants with rooms, country inns or coastal hideaways or guest houses.
 From Welsh country retreats to boutique B&B’s, we have a huge range of quirky places to stay in Wales.

 If you would like to enquire about joining GLP contact our head office: